jaeyunn15/Thunder/README.md

 - Regardless of the state of your app, if it's alive, it will automatically manage to stay connected.
 - Provide **retry and reconnect** handling based on the application's network and socket state.
 - Provide the ability to **automatically recover requests** via the last request cache.
 - Provides a websocket connection based on the STOMP.
-(December, 2023)
+[If you use STOMP, you must read this.](#stomp-usage)

 ### Converter
 - Gson